 In general, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activities.
 Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
-In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
-The State Health Department's and the FDA's regulations also establish limits for contaminants in bottled water which must provide the same protection for public health.
+In order to ensure that tap water is safe to drink, the state and the United States Environmental Protection Agency (EPA) prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
+New York State Department of Health (NYSDOH) and United States Food and Drug Administration (FDA) regulations also establish limits for contaminants in bottled water which must provide the same protection for public health.

 The Village of Ballston Spa sources drinking water from five (5) groundwater wells located in the Town of Milton.
 Two (2) of the wells are located on Geyser Road and three (3) are located on Rowland Street.
 The wells vary in depth from 50 to 200-feet.
-During 2022, there were no restrictions on the Village's water source.
+During 2024, there were no restrictions on the village's water source.

 Groundwater is pumped from the wells to the Rowland Street Pump Station where it is disinfected using chlorine gas and subsequently dosed with fluoride prior to distribution.
-The Village is among the many municipalities in New York State that add a low level of fluoride to drinking water in order to provide consumer dental health protection.
-Chlorine and fluoride residuals are tested daily in the System, averaging 1.1 mg/l and 0.5 mg/l respectively in 2022.
+The village is among the many municipalities in New York State that add a low level of fluoride to drinking water in order to provide consumer dental health protection.
+Chlorine and fluoride residuals are tested daily in the water system, averaging 1.2 mg/l and 0.5 mg/l respectively in 2024.
 Additionally, water samples from multiple locations are tested for coliform, culminating in a total of seven samples per month.